 Let’s say we’re in a circuit—like the Third or the Tenth—in which judges focus the polarization analysis on races contested by minority candidates who are “sponsored” by the minority community.
 In our setup, this means black candidates with the NAACP endorsement, and Latino candidates endorsed by NCLR.

 Matched up against “fully randomized” white candidates—candidates who could have any level for any attribute other than race/ethnicity, these black candidates of choice on average earn about 54% of the black vote, 35% of the Latino vote, and 34% of the white vote.
 Latino candidates of choice earn 57% of the Latino vote, 47% of the black vote, and 36% of the white vote.
-(These results are from a convenience sample of Amazon mTurk workers, who are younger and more liberal than the national electorate.
+(These results are from a convenience sample of Amazon Mechanical Turk workers, who are younger and more liberal than the national electorate.
 The vote shares we report here would no doubt be different if we had a more representative sample.)

 For courts that treat “60%” as a rough threshold for group cohesion, these results suggest that the black and Latino communities in our sample are at best marginally cohesive.
 But these average vote shares conceal a lot of variation.
 Note, for example, that in our study most of the endorsers are liberal groups.
 This means that a “fully randomized” white candidate is on average moderately liberal.
 Minority race, minority endorsed candidates are also perceived as liberal.
 This may explain why the level of minority bloc voting in our study perhaps seems low.